 The Internship Selection Committee reviews the applications and makes final selections by identifying those students who best match the requirements for each position.
 Consideration is given to participation by both men and women, education of the applicant, and previous work experience in relation to requirements of the internship positions available.

 Most interns will be placed with state agencies in the Augusta area.
+Local and county intern locations will be announced when the student application opens.

 Students seeking academic credit must make arrangements with their academic advisor at their own college or university.
 The Maine State Government Summer Internship Program does not grant academic credit.